lavolp3/MMM-Keyboard/README.md

 ```
 this.sendNotification("KEYBOARD_INPUT", {
     key: "uniqueKey",
-    message: "test"
+    message: "test",
+    data: {}
 });
 ```

+The data object is the same you have send with your notification.
-You can fetch this message by checking for the `key` component.
+You can fetch the message by checking for the `key` component.
 Here an example:

 ```
 notificationReceived : function (notification, payload) {